BreannaThelwell/info2180-final-project/README.md

-# info2180-final-project
+# info2180-finalproject

-This is the final group project for Gabe Riley, Antawn Edwards, Sheri-lee Mills, Breanna Thelwell, and Makonnen Solomon.
+This the final project for Gabe Riley, Antawn Edwards, Breanna Thelwell, Makonnen Solomon, and Sheri-lee Mills.